nextest-rs/nextest/site/src/docs/design/architecture/runner-loop.md

 The dispatcher's design focuses on *linearizing* events, with judicious use of synchronization points between the dispatcher and the executor.
-For example, if a new unit if work is started, the executor waits for the dispatcher to acknowledge and register the new unit before proceeding.
+For example, if a new unit of work is started, the executor waits for the dispatcher to acknowledge and register the new unit before proceeding.

 The general goal of this kind of linearization is to ensure a good user